The Compass Rose The Compass Rose

 How to align the holes of the alidade

 3. Adjust the alidade so that the beam of sunlight shinning through the upper hole passes through the lower hole.
-The picture below shows how the light and shadow from the upper alidade looks when slightly misaligned with the lower alidade hole.
+The picture below shows how the light and shadow from the upper alidade look when slightly misaligned with the lower alidade hole.

 How the light from the upper alidade hole looks when misaligned on the lower alidade.